-- Extensive knowledge of a variety of makes and models: You'll want to be able to accurately explain why the car you're selling is better than others for a buyer's unique needs.
+- Extensive knowledge of a variety of makes and models: Salespeople want to be able to accurately explain why the car they're selling is better than others for a buyer's unique needs.

 - Math and financial skills: Much of a car salesperson's day is spent crunching numbers to create a persuasive deal that's also lucrative for the dealership.

 The U.S. Bureau of Labor Statistics indicates that job growth in retail sales generally is anticipated to be about 2% from 2016 through 2026, which is slower than for the overall workforce.

-You'll report to the dealership each working day, meet with your sales manager, and spend time with your co-workers and customers, either those who wander onto the car lot or those with whom you've set appointments.
-Unlike outside sales positions, you'll be spending long hours at the dealership and—hopefully—a healthy portion of your time outside on the lot.
-Spending time outside means you're showing vehicles to potential buyers, and people don't just buy cars in good weather.
+Car salespersons report to the dealership each working day, meet with their sales manager, and spend time with their co-workers and customers, either those who wander onto the car lot or those with whom they have set up appointments.